MastiDev/Discord.js-Advanced-Command-Handler/README.md

 Simple and easy to use Slash Command Handler for Discord.js v14.

 ## Prerequisites
-- Node.js v20.0.0 or newer is required.
+- Node.js v18.16.0 or newer is recommended.
+Older versions might work.
 You can download it [here](https://nodejs.org/en/download/).

 ## Installation
 1. Fill out the `config.js.TEMPLATE` located in the `src/data` folder.